 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Institute of Energy, Peking University's score of 20 is higher than 81% of the industry.
+Institute of Energy, Peking University's score of 20 is lower than 82% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Institute of Energy, Peking University is not committed to any reduction initiatives we track.
+Institute of Energy, Peking University is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.